karrot-dev/karrot-frontend/docs/backend-introduction.md

 The common structure of the tests is:

-- Every class in the _models.py_, _api.py_ and _filters.py_ has a class with tests (e.g. the class _FeedbackViewSet_ in the file _api.py_ gets tested in the class _FeedbackTest_ in the file _test–feedback–api.py_)
+- Every class in the _models.py_, _api.py_ and _filters.py_ should have a corresponding class for testing (e.g. the class _FeedbackViewSet_ in the file _api.py_ gets tested in the class _FeedbackTest_ in the file _test–feedback–api.py_)
 - The test class begins with a _setUpClass_.
 Here the database gets populated.
 Therefore, you can use:
 	a) a _Factory_ (like the _member_ in _FeedbackTest_ which gets created in the UserFactory) or
-	b) you create the needed objects directly (like _feedback_) with querysets
+	b) you create the needed objects directly with _querysets_
 - Every test case should have its own function below SetUpClass to make bug fixing in the future easier

 In the project, there are 2 types of tests:

-**1. Integration tests** - test not only one class/function in a file but whole functionality of one part of the project, e.g. based on test case in the FeedbackTest in the file test-feedback-api.py, we cannot know if the test wants us to add a code to FeedbackViewSet or FeedbackSerializer (`api.py` or `serializers.py`).
+**1. Integration tests** - test not only one class/function in a file but whole functionality of one part of the project.
+The server is taken as a 'black box', that is, we do not check what it actually does internally.
+We only verify that it creates an HTTP response that matches our expectations.

-**2. Unit tests** - test only one function/class in file, e.g. the model Feedback will be tested in test-models.py and the test cases will test each field in model.
+**2. Unit tests** - test only one function/class, e.g. the model `Feedback` is tested in test-models.py.